DeoluA/RepData_PeerAssessment1/PA1_template.md

   ##The above loop will populate the vector with the corresponding "Weekday" and "Weekend" values
 }
 ##Finally, this populated vector is coerced into a factor,
-##and then inserted into the dataset's newly created factor column
+##and then inserted into the dataset's newly created factor column "day"
 wactivity$day<-factor(test)

 rm("test","i") ##these vectors may now be discarded.